mjung5/online-news-prediction/analysis/bus.md

 #paste('The Winning Model is:', paste0(winningModel, '!'), 'Its RMSE value is', round(lowestrmse, 2))
 ```

-The winning model is Boosted Tree.
-Its RMSE value is 1.597715^{4}.
+The winning model is Random Forest.
+Its RMSE value is 5497.29.